352nd Special Operations Wing: 702nd Strategic Missile Wing

 The 702nd Strategic Missile Wing was organized in January 1959 at Presque Isle Air Force Base, Maine to be the only SM-62 Snark missile wing in the USAF.
+(Note: USAF originally planned to deploy twelve squadrons of Snarks.
+This was reduced to eight in November 1956, to two in December 1957, and ultimately to a single squadron in April 1958.
+Werrell, p.
+197.)
 In April, the wing was assigned the 556th Strategic Missile Squadron, which performed intercontinental missile test operations from Patrick Air Force Base, Florida through June 1959.
 In July, the 556th moved to Presque Isle, where it was inactivated along with the wing's support organizations, and all Snarks were assigned directly to the wing.
 Test operations from the Atlantic Missile Range at Cape Canaveral Air Force Station, Florida, were resumed by a wing detachment c.
 December 1959, continuing until the wing was inactivated.
 On 27 May 1959, the wing received its first operational missile at Presque Isle.
 However, in November 1959, Strategic Air Command (SAC) recommended cancellation of the Snark program, a recommendation endorsed by Air Research and Development Command.
 However, this recommendation was rejected by Headquarters.
 USAF As a result, on 18 March 1960, the first Snark missile went on alert.
 Thirty are known to have been deployed.
 Exercises during 1960 indicated that only 20% of the wing's missile met SAC standards of effectiveness.
 SAC wanted 20% of its Snarks to be launched within 15 minutes, 40% within 75 minutes, and the entire force launched within four hours of notification.
 The missiles would accompany SAC's bomber force to complicate the problems of Soviet air defense systems.

 The 702nd was not declared fully operational until 28 February 1961.
 Exactly one month later, in March 1961, President John F. Kennedy, in his budget message to Congress, declared the Snark "obsolete and of marginal military value" relative to ballistic missiles, and on 25 June 1961 the 702nd was inactivated.
 The 702nd Wing and 2nd Group were consolidated as the 352nd Special Operations Wing in July 1985, but remained inactive, redesignating as the 352nd Special Operations Group in September 1992 and activating in December of the same year.
 In August 1998, the 352nd consolidated with the 39th Special Operations Wing.